sebv/node-phantomjs-sync/README.md

 # phantomjs-node-sync

-Note: API change in version 1.0.0, see section below
+Note: API change in version 1.0.0, see section below.

 This is a synchronous version of the [phantom for node](http://github.com/sgentle/phantomjs-node) module using [fibers](http://github.com/laverdet/node-fibers).